Health Topics

 Will I need to do anything to prepare for the test?

 You'll need to avoid all sexual activity that results in ejaculating sperm for 2-7 days before the sample is collected.
 This will help make sure your sperm count is at its highest level.
-Your provider will give you exact instructions.
+Your provider will give you instructions.

 Are there any risks to the test?